 Beginning August 1, 2018, a new federal grant is available to students eligible for the Canada Student Grant for Full-Time Students and who have been out of high school for at least 10 years and are returning to full-time post-secondary studies.
 They will receive an additional $1,600 per school year ($200 per month) in top-up funding.
 Student’s eligibility will be automatically assessed with their full time application.

-Effective August 1, 2018, changes in the process of receiving loans and grants for part-time students comes into effect.
+Effective July 1, 2018, changes in the process of receiving loans and grants for part-time students came into effect.
 Students will now bring their completed forms along with copies of two government issued IDs to any Canada Post Outlet in a sealed envelope to be sent to the National Student Loan Service Centre free of charge.

 For more details on this process, go to the Part-time Students section of the website.